 All First 5 San Diego decisions and investments are framed according to four strategic goal areas: Health, Learning, Family and Community.
 The goal areas are closely interrelated and are not intended to represent exclusive categories.
-They express our key priorities to
+They express our key priorities to address the complexity and breadth of local needs.

-First 5 San Diego has also adopted an overarching goal that emphasizes the profound influence of relationships on a child's healthy development and longterm outcomes in all life domains.
+First 5 San Diego has also adopted an overarching goal that emphasizes the profound influence of relationships on a child's healthy development and long-term outcomes in all life domains.
 These relationships shape all efforts to promote early childhood health and development.